Google Ads

 When to Use Target CPA?

-Target CPA doesn’t work in Google Shopping.
+Target CPA is not available for Standard Shopping campaigns.
 For a similar automated bid strategy for Shopping campaigns, I recommend taking a look at Target ROAS.

 You can use Target CPA as a standard or portfolio bid strategy to optimize your bids across multiple campaigns.